neurobooth/neurobooth-os/README.rst

 Setup
 -----

 It requires a postgreSQL database running on a server.
-Currently, as specified in `~/.neurobooth_os_secrets` the local IP is 192.168.100.1, and remotely it connects to `neurodoor.nmr.mgh.harvard.edu` using the private key in '~/.ssh/id_rsa' as specified in `neurobooth_os.iout.metadator`.
+Connection is established with the function `neurobooth_os.iout.metadator.get_conn()`.
+Currently, as specified in `~/.neurobooth_os_secrets` the local IP is 192.168.100.1, and remotely it connects to `neurodoor.nmr.mgh.harvard.edu` using the private key in '~/.ssh/id_rsa'.

 To setup a private key, first activate the VPN (partner's virtual private network), then run in the terminal: